 McKoy did not play because of a coach's decision, but in his absence Carrigan played well, catching seven passes for 43 yards and a touchdown.
 He caught the game-tying touchdown on 4th-and-goal, and the Flashes pulled out a season-altering 30-27 comeback win over Buffalo.

-Kent State racked up 177 yards on offense in the final quarter en route to a 30-27 win and the largest fourth-quarter FBS comeback of the season.
+Kent State racked up 177 yards on offense in the final quarter en route to the 24-point comeback win, marking the largest fourth-quarter FBS comeback of the season.

 “We believe,” Lewis said after the win.
 “This ain’t the old Kent State anymore.”